Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/surf-dashlets.md

 (that is, a Data web script), which in its controller uses the public API to fetch person information matching passed in Search Filter (that is, `filter`).

 The repository web script uses a root object called `people` to search for person info.
-This root object is Alfresco Content Services specific and is only available in repository web scripts.
+This root object is Content Services specific and is only available in repository web scripts.

 Now, to create a dashlet web script you also need a descriptor, which is defined in XML and looks something like this: